JLovr/CPM68K-Floating-Point-Library/README.md

 The code in the initial release is messy, intentionally as it is a work in progress.
 I will address that, eventually releasing a neatened up release, but I wanted to get this out so others could poke holes in it with a minimum effort.
 You will have to build the library from source.
 My version of CP/M68K won't allow me to use cpmtools to copy files back to my linux workstation.

-Instructions:  BY default we employ the M drive (for math) as our spflib repository.
+Instructions:  By default we employ the M drive (for math) as our spflib repository.
 I recommend you do all your work on the memory drive - for the rosco, this is typically B:  You need a minimum of 1Meg for it to be useful, but I recommend you size it at 1.5 Meg.

 1. Save the original versions of stdio.h, stdlib.h adn string.h to another location.
 Copy stdio.h, stdlib.h, and string.h from the M: drive to your A drive.
 2. Build memory Drive: